On a Lefschetz-type phenomenon for elliptic Calabi--Yaus: LTP for the E6 , E7 and E8 families

-The reducible fibers of $E_6$ fibrations appear over loci of codimension greater than one in $B$, thus singular fibers of $E_6$ fibrations do not contribute to $h^{1,1}$.
-And since the Mordell--Weil rank of $E_6$ fibrations is 2, by the Shioda--Tate--Wazir formula \eqref{STWF} we then have
+\begin{lemma} Let $Y\to B$ be a generic $E_6$ fibration.
+Then $h^{1,1}(Y)=h^{1,1}(B)+3$. \end{lemma} \begin{proof} The reducible fibers of $E_6$ fibrations appear over loci of codimension greater than one in $B$, thus singular fibers of $E_6$ fibrations do not contribute to $h^{1,1}$.
+Since the Mordell--Weil rank of $E_6$ fibrations is 2, the Shioda--Tate--Wazir formula for elliptic Calabi--Yaus \eqref{STWCY} yields